NoneGG/aredis/docs/source/index.rst

 Dependencies & supported python versions
 ----------------------------------------

-hiredis and uvloop can make aredis faster, but it is up to you whether to install them or not.
+hiredis and uvloop can make coredis faster, but it is up to you whether to install them or not.

 - Optional Python: hiredis >= `0.2.0`.
 Older versions might work but is not tested.
 - Optional event loop policy: uvloop >= `0.8.0`.
 Older versions might work but is not tested.